zoranbosnjak/asterix-specs/website/index.md

 # Related projects

+If you’re using asterix-specs definition files in your project (directly or indirectly) and the source code is available, your are welcome to [notify project maintainer](/source.html), to be added to the list.

 * [asterix-data](https://github.com/zoranbosnjak/asterix-data) is a set of
   machine-readable asterix definition files in *xml* format.
 The *xml* files are generated automatically out of asterix specifications from this